BenWassa/sankofa/README.md

    * Integrate mythic storytelling with research insights.
    * Ensure emotional resonance and intellectual rigor.

-2. **Build the Portfolio Page**:
+2. **Enhance the Portfolio Page**:
-   * Host on GitHub Pages.
-   * Include audio companion integration inspired by the Skywalker Quest Map.
+   * Expand audio companion integration inspired by the Skywalker Quest Map.
-   * Showcase visual assets like the Archetype Wheel and Synthesis Infographic.
+   * Add interactive elements for visual assets like the Archetype Wheel and Synthesis Infographic.
-   * Provide easy navigation for podcast episodes, reports, and visual maps.
+   * Ensure seamless navigation for podcast episodes, reports, and visual maps.

 3. Map episode arcs and multi-use formats: